 Use an FPL Participating Independent Contractor (PIC) to install a new energy-efficient A/C unit and save $150 instantly.
-For additional savings, you may apply for a tax credit administered by the IRS.
+For savings up to $2,000, you may apply for a tax credit administered by the IRS.
 Learn more about how a new A/C unit and other residential renewable energy products can qualify for these federal tax credits.

 To qualify for the FPL $150 instant rebate, the new A/C unit must be: